Rust2323/frontend-project-lvl1/README.md

 It,s a small games for everyone.
 You can play inside your terminal.
 If you want to download you'll need to do next steps:

 1. git clone git@github.com:Rust2323/frontend-project-lvl1.git
-2. go to right directory by: cd frontend-project-lvl1
-3. Chek your node version, update, or install it
+2. Chek your node version, update, or install it
+3. go to right directory by: cd frontend-project-lvl1
+4. use command "npm link"
-4. Start one of the games by comands
+4. Start one of the games by comands:

 **brain-even**